Aderemi02/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. The seventh script: to make a new directory in tmp
 	- mkdir /tmp/my_first_directory: this is used to make a new directory in tmp.

+8. The eighth script: moving file into different foldeers
+	- mv ./betty /tmp/my_first_directory: this is used to move your folder between folders.